Andrea-Augello/Binary-calculator/README.md

 ### Picocom and Minicom
 Minicom<sup>[7]</sup> is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.

+Picocom is, in principle, very similar to minicom.
+It was designed as a simple, manual, modem configuration, testing, and debugging tool.
+In the scope of this project, it is used as a serial communications program to allow access to the serial console of the Raspberry.
 [...]

 ASCII-XFR<sup>[8]</sup> to load the source file